MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/OtherLearningOptions.md

 ## If you want to learn another language

-Joel Murach has a book for basically every language, however they are for beginners (so I wouldn't recommend reading the JavaScript or SQL ones).
+Joel Murach has a book for basically every language, however they are for beginners (so I wouldn't recommend reading the JavaScript or SQL ones, since we cover those in class).
 But, it's a good starting point for the other languages.

 They're all called Murach's (language).
 For example, *Murach's Java Programming*: https://www.murach.com/shop/murach-s-java-programming-6th-edition-detail

-However, in my opinion, the best way to learn another language is to read the documentation and experiment with writing it.
+**However**, in my opinion, the best way to learn another language is to read the documentation and experiment with writing it.
 Since you already know one language (JavaScript), it's relatively easy to pick up other ones, so you might not want to spend your money on an entire book.